-Financial assets that are classified as loans and receivables are carried at amortized cost which includes cash and cash equivalents, dividends receivable and other assets.
-Financial liabilities that are not at fair value through profit or loss are carried at amortized cost and include accounts payable and redemptions payable.
+Financial assets that are classified as loans and receivables are carried at amortised cost which includes cash and cash equivalents, other assets and dividends receivable.
+Financial liabilities that are not at fair value through profit or loss are carried at amortised cost and include accounts payable and redemptions payable.